 Getting into a Lawrenceville car accident can be scary and frustrating.
 You’re just going about your business when someone smashes into you.
 You don’t see it coming.
 You just want to get home to your family.
 The last thing you expected was to have someone plow into you out of nowhere.
 Although the accident can happen in a matter of seconds, the consequence may last months or even years.
 Depending on the severity of the accident, you could be recovering for quite some time and might need the help of one of our Lawrenceville car accident lawyers.

 When something like this happens, you want to hold someone responsible.
 And that makes sense.
 If someone else caused the accident, they should compensate you for your injuries.
-There’s no good reason why you should pay out of pocket for something that wasn’t your fault.
+There is no good reason why you should pay out of pocket for something that was not your fault.
 If you or your loved one has been injured in a car accident in Lawrenceville, Georgia, you need to contact experienced personal injury lawyers in Georgia.
 Your case is going to be complicated.
 It’s not something you should be handling yourself.
 You need to focus on getting well.
 Let your Lawrenceville car accident lawyer take care of the legal side of things.

 Table of Contents